Nesreyli/team-project-csc207g21/README.md

 ## About

-**Panic Trade** is a desktop stock trading simulation application built with Java Swing.
-The application allows users to create accounts, search for stocks, manage portfolios, track watchlists, view market news, and compete on a leaderboard based on portfolio performance.
-The application follows Clean Architecture principles, ensuring separation of concerns and maintainability.
+**Panic Trade** is a stock trading simulation application built with the help of Java Swing.
+Users can create an account, search for stocks, manage portfolios, track watchlists, view market news, and compete on our very own leaderboard based on portfolio performance.
+We built it to follow Clean Architecture principles, ensuring separation of concerns and maintainability.

 ---